Spaso House: The Spring Festival of 1935

 Mikhail Bulgakov transformed the Spring Festival into The Spring Ball of the Full Moon, which became one of the most memorable episodes of his novel The Master and Margarita.

 Late 1930s and World War II

 After July 1935, when the Soviet Government invited the American Communist Party to take part in the anti-western Communist International (Comintern), Soviet-American relations turned increasingly chilly, and Bullitt held no more memorable parties.

-In 1936 Bullitt was replaced by a new Ambassador, Joseph E. Davies, who was married to Marjorie Merriweather Post, heiress to the Post Cereal Company/General Foods Corporation fortune.
+In 1936 Bullitt was replaced by a new ambassador, Joseph E. Davies, who was married to Marjorie Merriweather Post, heiress to the Post Cereal Company/General Foods Corporation fortune.
 Davies and his wife made major repairs to Spaso at their own expense, rewiring the house and installing American bathtubs.
 They also used their private yacht to bring 2000 pints of frozen cream to Moscow, much of which spoiled when the power in the house went out.

 Davies and his family were also subjected to intense surveillance from the Soviet Government.
-They learned that their domestic staff were spying on them, and discovered microphones hidden throughout the house.
+They learned that their domestic staff was spying on them, and discovered microphones hidden throughout the house.